ivancristina/ivancristina.github.io/_posts/2017-10-01-Hackintosh.markdown

 So let's start with my build.
 I assembled it something like 7 months ago, and it costed me around €500.
 Now it could cost like 100 uro less, but I'm pretty happy for the result I got with those money anyway.

-My entire setup has been built by:
+My entire setup has been built with:

 - an **<a href="http://amzn.eu/h3i8nZy" target="_blank">MSI H270 Gaming M3</a>**, a 200 serie mobo, with a bunch of RGB LEDs and an overall fancy aestetich.
 Worth the €126 I spent, now at €116*.
 - an **<a href="http://amzn.eu/5WilklT" target="_blank">Intel Core i5-7500</a>**, a 3.4Ghz with 6Mb of cache Kaby Lake.
 Bought at €211, now at €184*